 Where risk has increased significantly since an instrument was initially recognised, losses are assessed on a lifetime basis.
-Where risk has not increased significantly or remains low, losses are assessed on the basis of I2-month expected losses.
+Where risk has not increased significantly or remains low, losses are assessed based on 12-month expected losses.

-For trade and contract receivables without a significant financing component the council has applied a simplified approach consistently to calculate expected credit losses, under which impairment losses are automatically based on lifetime expected credit losses, removing the need to consider changes in credit risk since initial recognition
+For trade and contract receivables without a significant financing component the council has applied a simplified approach consistently to calculate expected credit losses, under which impairment losses are automatically based on lifetime expected credit losses, removing the need to consider changes in credit risk since initial recognition.